Lovejoy on the devotion of their fans and plans for new music at Reading 2023

 Lovejoy caught up with NME backstage at Reading & Leeds 2023, and opened up about the unwavering devotion from their fans, upcoming UK tour and plans for new music.
 Check out the full interview above.

 The rising indie four-piece arrived at Reading yesterday (August 27), for the second of their two performances at the twin sister festival.
-The sets marked their first-ever appearance at R&L, with frontman Wilbur Soot and co. opening up about which artists they were blown away by, as well as their plans for the future.
+The sets marked their first-ever appearance at R&L, with frontman Will Gold and co. opening up about which artists they were blown away by, as well as their plans for the future.

 They also took a look back at the overwhelming response they received from their recent EP ‘Wake Up & It’s Over’, and reflected on the impressive sense of loyalty they have from their fanbase – something which they refuse to take for granted.